hashicorp/terraform-provider-kubernetes/website/docs/r/storage_class.html.markdown

 #### Arguments

 * `annotations` - (Optional) An unstructured key value map stored with the storage class that may be used to store arbitrary metadata.
-More info: http://kubernetes.io/docs/user-guide/annotations
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/annotations)
 * `generate_name` - (Optional) Prefix, used by the server, to generate a unique name ONLY IF the `name` field has not been provided.
 This value will also be combined with a unique suffix.
-Read more: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#idempotency
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#idempotency)
 * `labels` - (Optional) Map of string keys and values that can be used to organize and categorize (scope and select) the storage class.
 May match selectors of replication controllers and services.
-More info: http://kubernetes.io/docs/user-guide/labels
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/labels)
 * `name` - (Optional) Name of the storage class, must be unique.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)

 #### Attributes

 * `generation` - A sequence number representing a specific generation of the desired state.
 * `resource_version` - An opaque value that represents the internal version of this storage class that can be used by clients to determine when storage class has changed.
-Read more: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#concurrency-control-and-consistency
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#concurrency-control-and-consistency)
 * `self_link` - A URL representing this storage class.
 * `uid` - The unique in time and space value for this storage class.
-More info: http://kubernetes.io/docs/user-guide/identifiers#uids
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#uids)

 ## Import